RUFUS H. NIMS, AIA (1913-2005)

 1956 - The Alpha Epsilon Pi Fraternity House, University of Florida, Gainesville FL.
 Destroyed.

 1957 - The Nat Ratner House, 1 Palm Avenue, Palm Island, Miami Beach FL.
-Featured in Progressive Architecture, January 1958; Architecture Record Houses May 1960 (cover); and Arts & Architecture, February 1958.
+Designed with Robert Brown; landscape design by Fearney and Koch; Featured in Progressive Architecture, January 1958; Architecture Record Houses May 1960 (cover); and Arts & Architecture, February 1958.
+Sold in 2010.
+Status unknown.

 1957 - The Jerry Conrad House, Miami FL.
 10520 SW 124th Street, Miami FL.
 Sold to Gerald and Diane Cooke.
 Sold to the Naglers.
 Sold in 2009 to Daniel Marmorstein.